My intention for setting up this website

 There is too much pressure on young people today to be the best that they can be and to achieve standards of excellence.
 While these are very positive things, when teaching them to be the best that they can be we often forget to teach them to be themselves.
 To be yourself is to be happy and to follow your joy, your passion.
 When people are happy they are more productive workers, they make more money doing a job that they love and they achieve greater ambitions.
 So it is in the best interest of society to teach people to be more authentic, true to themselves and therefore happier and productive people with more fulfilling lives.

-To do this we need to teach people to follow their internal guidance system and personal experience and we need to stop teaching our children that as adults we know better and have all the answers because we don’t!
+To do this, we need to teach people to follow their own internal guidance system and personal experience.
+We also need to stop teaching our children that as adults we know better and have all the answers, because we don’t!
+We need to stop teaching children that the answers are written down in a book somewhere or that there are rules set in black and white to be followed in every situation.
+As every situation is different and every person is different.
 Even though they are just children and in a sense we do understand some things better, we have not walked in their shoes, we have not seen the world as they have seen it or experienced it.
 Therefore, we do not know what is best for them above and beyond their own internal guidance and experience.
 To teach them that as adults we always know what is best is to teach them to distrust themselves and to lack confidence in their own vision.

 A helping hand on your journey

 The goal of this website is to help people on their spiritual journey and to write about what I love.
 If you ever need a hand or have any questions about any of my content, feel free to leave a comment below and I will be more than happy to help you out.